yanyu6/RepData_PeerAssessment1/PA1_template.md

 ## 6       25 2.0943396
 ```

-  +Then, we merge the original data set with the new average data by interval.
+  Then, we merge the original data set with the new average data by interval.

 ```r
 newdata <- merge(data, data4, by = "interval")